Small-Scale Poultry Processing

 Typical processing rates:

-Working alone with minimal equipment: 6 birds per person per hour.
+- Working alone with minimal equipment: six birds per person per hour.

-Using equipment that handles at least 4 birds at a time: 15 birds per person per hour.
+- Using equipment that handles at least four birds at a time: 15 birds per person per hour.

-Processing can be done on-farm, at a live market in a city, in a mobile processing unit, or in a processing plant.
+Processing can be done on-farm, in a mobile processing unit, or in a processing plant.

 Upgrading equipment is a common strategy for on-farm processors.
 Many start out with minimal equipment, sell it, and buy a better set of equipment.
 It is usually not difficult to resell used equipment.

 On-farm facilities have limitations.
-The facility lies unused for several months of the year, since it is too cold in winter to process outdoors.
+The facility lies unused for several months of the year, because it is too cold in winter to process outdoors.
 Also, it is not legal in some states to sell meat from on-farm facilities.
+Check with your state’s department of agriculture to learn where farm-processed meat can be sold.

 Mobile Processing Unit (MPU) Setup